Infomaniak/importloco/README.md

 loco_key = xxx
 ```

-### Execute the script
+## Execute the script

-To run the script, simply execute the following line in a terminal:
+To run the script, simply execute the following line in a terminal.
+The project name corresponds to the one you added in the `.import_loco` file.
 ```bash
 $ python3 path_to_script/importLoco/main.py {project_name}
 ```